Characterizing Environmental Drivers of Phenolic Extractability in Wine Grapes

 Model Tannin Extractions:

 Total grape tannins and model wine extractable tannins were highly variable.
-Total grape tannins estimated by exhaustive extraction were found between 2-4 mg epicatechin eq. / g grapes.
-Cultivar status did not significantly affect total grape tannins; however a significant location effect was observed in the Chambourcin grape samples.
-Model wine extractions contained significantly lower tannin content in all cases, between 0.5-1.8 mg epicatechin eq. / g grapes.
-Again, model wine tannin content was comparable between cultivars, but highly variable between Chambourcin grapes from different locations.
+Total grape tannins estimated by exhaustive extraction were found between 2.4-4 mg epicatechin eq. / g grapes.
+Location was the most important factor for determining total grape tannins.
+Cultivar and vintage effects did not lead to significant differences in this quantity.
+Model wine extractions contained significantly lower tannin content in all cases, between 0.5-2.1 mg epicatechin eq. / g grapes.
+Again, model wine tannin content was comparable between cultivars and vintages, but highly variable between different locations.
+In both extracts, grapes from WW had the highest tannin content and BG the lowest.
+The only significant vintage effect was observed in WW Cabernet Franc samples, where model wine extractable tannins were significantly higher in Year 2.

 Participation Summary